Skip to content

 Secret Files

+Secret files are shared among all workers within a service.
 In addition to config files, Ptah.sh supports secret files.
 These are similar to config files but offer enhanced security features:

 1. Storage: Secret files are stored solely on the Docker Swarm cluster.